 Magara, who speaks seven languages, has a degree in Mining Engineering from the University of Zimbabwe.

 (2) Winston Chitando

 Winston Chitando is the current Minister of Mines and Mining Development.
-He was appointed to his this ministry by President Mnangagwa in November 2017.
-His appointment brought hope to the mining sector and to date he has managed to bring foward significant growth in the sector.
+He was appointed to his this Ministry by President Mnangagwa in November 2017.
+His appointment brought hope to the mining sector and to date he has managed to bring forward significant growth in the sector.

 Chitando joined Hwange Colliery Company in 1985, and worked for Anglo-American Corporation in various capacities, including Chief Accountant, for 11 years.

 In 1997, he became a commercial manager (Mining and Industrial Division) at Zimasco before rising to the position of executive director (finance) for both Zimasco and Mimosa Mining Company (1998-2007).

 Winston served as Vice-President of the Chamber of Mines of Zimbabwe from 2008 to 2011 and its President from 2011 to 2013 and Executive Chairman of Mimosa Holdings since April 1, 2013.

 He was chairman of Hwange Colliery Company Limited since May 19, 2016.
 His tenure at its end however was blighted by alleged corruption allegations levelled against him.

 Alexander Mhembere, also known as Alex, ACIS, ACMA, MBA, has been the Chief Executive Officer of Zimplats Holdings Ltd. since October 1, 2007.
 Zimplats is the largest platinum miner in Zimbabwe.

 Mhembere has experience in platinum mining in Zimbabwe.
 He served as the Managing Director of Mimosa Group of Companies Zimbabwe of Aquarius Platinum Ltd until September 30, 2007.
 Mr. Mhembere has been an Executive Director of Zimplats.